 The Little Book of Racial Healing

 Available from the Good Books imprint of Skyhorse Publishing, this new addition to the Little Books of Justice and Peacebuilding series presents the Coming to the Table Approach in book form for the first time.
-You can order from your local bookstore or online at Amazon, (a portion of sales through this Amazon link go to CTTT), Indie Bound, or directly from Skyhorse.
+You can order online at Amazon, (a small portion of sales through this Amazon link go to CTTT), or order from your local independent bookstore, which you can find via Indie Bound, from a Black-Owned Bookstore, or directly from Skyhorse.

 Watch the Virtual Book Launch webinar sponsored by the Zehr Institute for Restorative Justice.

 PLEASE NOTE: 100% of author proceeds from this Little Book are donated to Coming to the Table to support the racial healing work described within its pages.

 “This rare jewel of practical wisdom shows us how to embody racial healing in truth and kinship.
 It reads with such ease and affinity that you will want to treasure it and share it with everyone you know.”

 Author of Mindful of Race: Transforming Racism from the Inside Out

 “That the authors have created clarity and coherency about so diffuse, yet tangled, a subject is amazing – and to do that in a Little Book is doubly amazing!
 This book speaks truth without condemning, offers hope without denying reality, and honors the core dignity in everyone.
 They have lived in their writing the path they describe.”

 “This is a little book with a profound and magnanimous message: America is living in and out of unresolved racial trauma that ultimately must be confronted through processes of truth telling, reparatory justice and transformative healing.
 This book is truly a companion for the journey.”